triggermesh/docs/docs/sources/awskinesis.md

 ### Kinesis Data Stream

-If you don't already have an AWS Kinesis Data Stream, create one by following the instructions at [Creating and Updating Data Streams][kinesis-stream-create].
+If you don't already have an Amazon Kinesis Data Stream, create one by following the instructions at [Creating and Updating Data Streams][kinesis-stream-create].

 ### Amazon Resource Name (ARN)

-A fully qualified ARN is required to uniquely identify the AWS Kinesis Stream.
+A fully qualified ARN is required to uniquely identify the Amazon Kinesis Stream.

 This ARN can be obtained directly from the overview page of the Kinesis Stream.
 It typically has the following format: